matt2718/colorado-qb/_pages/info/start-a-team.md

 If your team has difficulty affording a buzzer system, check out [Matt's Buzzers](http://mattsbuzzers.com/Home.php).

-## Finding Tournaments
+## Tournaments

 COQB keeps an [list](/tournaments/upcoming) of all upcoming tournaments in Colorado.
-Announcements can also be found on the HSQB [forums](http://hsquizbowl.org/forums/index.php) and [tournament database](http://hsquizbowl.org/db/).
+Announcements can also be found on the [forums](http://hsquizbowl.org/forums/index.php) and [tournament database](http://hsquizbowl.org/db/).

+If you want to do well in your first tournament, you'll need to **practice**.
+Specifically, you'll need to practice on [quiz bowl questions]( quizbowlpackets.com).
+The questions used in quiz bowl are [different]( /info/pyramidal) than the ones found in other formats like Knowledge Bowl or National Science Bowl (though many teams report that preparing for quiz bowl has helped them in other competitions).

 Greater Pennsylvania Quiz Bowl has a useful [guide](https://gpqb.wordpress.com/ 2015/06/28/going-to-quizbowl-tournaments-how-it-works/) for teams attending